Engaging Volunteers: A Glimpse of a Reading Partner

 Emily found learning about the literacy problems in Baltimore compelling.
 She learned that children who have their own collection of books pursue three more years of education than those who don’t.
 And that kids who are actively reading books perform 17% better on reading tests than those who don’t.
 Reflecting on her experience, Emily said the following.
 “I feel like every day I serve as an AmeriCorps member here, we are really making a difference in young children’s lives, and boosting literacy in the city.”

-Civic Works Service Corps AmeriCorps members served 704 students in multiple education programs this year.
-67% showed academic improvement over the course of the year – and I think we all know that there will be many more who benefit from simply having access to books thanks to AmeriCorps members like Emily.
+Civic Works Service Corps AmeriCorps members served 704 students in multiple education programs in 2012.
+67% showed academic improvement over the course of the year – and there will be many more who benefit from simply having access to books thanks to AmeriCorps members like Emily.

 How Things Work